bitrise-io/bitrise/README.md

 1. Update go dependencies (`bitrise run dep-update`)
 1. PR & merge these changes to the `master` branch
-1. Release a new versions of bitrise-tools (stepman, envman) if there are changes, you can find the dependent tools in `./bitrise/setup.go -> minEnvmanVersion, minStepmanVersion`
+1. Release a new versions of bitrise-tools (stepman, envman) [if no changes applied since the previous release, update the go dependencies and release a new version], you can find the dependent tools in `./bitrise/setup.go -> minEnvmanVersion, minStepmanVersion`
 1. Release a new versions of default plugins if there are changes, you can find the default plugins in `./bitrise/setup.go -> PluginDependencyMap`
 1. Bump bitrise-tools and default plugins versions in `./bitrise/setup.go`
 1. PR & merge these changes to the `master` branch